Ceramic Dictionary

 es: TRANSPORTADOR

-Protractor is a flat, semicircular made of transparent plastic with graduating degrees marked onto it and used for measuring and drawing angles.
+Protractor is a flat, semicircular instrument made of transparent plastic with graduating degrees marked onto it and used for measuring and drawing angles.

 ca: ESTIRAR